FlourishingData/netexRealisationGuideSwitzerland/docs/08_timetable.md

 The primary component exchanged by a TIMETABLE FRAME in NeTEx / Transmodel terms is the VEHICLE JOURNEY.
 The Swiss profile only uses the more specific SERVICE JOURNEY (which describes an individual journey) and the TEMPLATE SERVICE JOURNEY (which describes a set of journeys repeating at a certain frequency).

-The `TimeTableFrame` contains the following allowed elements:
+The `TimetableFrame` contains the following allowed elements:
 * `ServiceJourney` and `TemplateServiceJourney`
   * `TemplateServiceJourney` is only used for frequency traffic
   * We only model journeys that are available for passenger